Bomb Fears Force Romanian Plane to Make Emergency Landing

-On Friday, a Tarom airlines plane crashed shortly after takeoff from Bucharest’s Otopeni international airport, killing 60 people.
+On Friday, a Tarom airlines plane crashed shortly after takeoff from Bucharest’s Otopeni airport, killing 60 people.
 Investigators suspect an in-flight explosion caused that crash.

 A Tarom airlines plane enroute to Paris made an emergency landing Monday in the Romanian city of Timisoara after reporting a bomb threat, but no explosives were found.